When plotting a garden of this coveted color, consider some of our favorite blue perennials and other blue flowers.

 Pulmonaria "Benediction" has large leafy clumps of dark green foliage with widely spaced silver spotting and spring flowers of dark blue.

-Commonly known as Grecian Windflowers, garden varieties of Anemone blanda bloom in sky blue and dark blue.
+Commonly known as Grecian Windflowers, garden varieties of the blue perennial Anemone blanda bloom in sky blue and dark blue.
 Plant tubers in groups of two dozen or more under trees and shrubs for drifts of intense color.

 Primula vulgaris Eugenie, like other double-flowered primroses, is a long bloomer.
 Primrose varieties like light shade, fertile soil, and moist conditions.
 Japanese primrose (Primula japonica) also is available with purple and magenta blossoms.